FIRST® LEGO® League Challenge Resources

 Robot Game Scoring Calculator (link) - the official online scoring calculator

-Komurobo Scoring Sheet (link) - an alternative online scoring calculator
+PandaPower Scoring Calculator (link) - a third party online scoring calculator

 Robot Game Tips (link) - tips from the IET on the Robot Game; use these alongside the information in the Engineering Notebook